DmitryBachin/Data-Analysis-Capstone/README.md

 The capstone from the course "Data Analysis and Interpretation" provided by Wesleyan University The code is written for the final project by Dmitry Bachin The course is organized by Wesleyan University (USA) through Courseta.org<br>
-The detailed final report can be found in final-report.pdf in the root directory.
+The detailed final report can be found in [full_report.pdf](https://github.com/DmitryBachin/Data-Analysis-Capstone/blob/master/full_report.pdf).

 ##Variables
 The file variables.py contain variables which are used in the analysis.